evdama/is-it-check/README.md

 if (ipv4(clientIPAddress)) {
   // all good, we have a valid IPv4 address... 👍
-  // let's check with an IP address provider's API for infos regarding this IP e.g. country for geolocation services in your app
-} else {
+  // let's check with an IP address provider's API e.g. country of this IP for geolocation services in our app } else {
   // no valid IP address
 }